DeNetPRO/Node/guides/configuring-manager.md

 - A green light indicates that your node is active and connected to the network
 - The node should display as "Running" in the list of active nodes
 - Verify that your node has successfully joined the pool by checking the notifications
-- Go to the peaq subscan website to check which transactions the node is sending.
+- Go to the peaq subscan website to check which transactions the node is sending
     ![](../assets/transactions-dm.png)
-- [Monitor](./monitoring.md) your nodes node state regularly
+- [Monitor](./monitoring.md) your nodes node state regularly (at least once a day)